tiagomanunes/tiagomanunes.github.io/_writeups/linkvortex.md

 I thought this was it, root is probably reusing that password.
 But throwing those credentials over SSH did not work.
 I spent some time trying to figure out if having access to that database could be the way, but it looked more and more like a rabbit-hole.

 I eventually wondered if the script would work properly if I created a link-to-a-link.
 In other words, a `.png` file linking to a `.txt` file, which in turn linked to a target file we do not have access to, like `/etc/shadow`.
-Examinig the script, it looked like this could work, but the first attempt was unsuccessful:
+Examining the script, it looked like this could work, but the first attempt was unsuccessful:
 ```
 $ export CHECK_CONTENT=true
 $ ln -s /etc/shadow dude.txt